Her Vegetative State Caused Congress, President Bush and Even the Pope to Weigh In

 As the legal struggle played out, the case divided the country.
 Before the 15-year battle was over, the Florida legislature, the Florida governor, the U.S. Congress, the President of the United States and even the Pope were involved.

 Terri Schiavo’s case also raised an issue that has long plagued the medical community: how to determine the degree of brain function in a nonresponsive patient.
-Today, nine years after Schiavo’s death, new scientific research is underway to try to answer that question.
+Today, many years after Schiavo’s death, new scientific research is underway to try to answer that question.

 More Like This